jprochazk/hebi4/docs/unsafe.md

 This is where the "gatekeeper" `Heap` comes in.
 It acts as a kind of token, of which there is only a single one active at a time in any given program.
 This token is passed around by reference, and must be used in order to _dereference_ roots.

-- If you have a shared reference to the heap, you can dereference as many `Root`s as you want to obtain shared access to them.
+- If you have a shared reference to the heap, you can dereference as many `GcRoot`s as you want to obtain shared access to them.
-- If you have a _unique_ reference to the heap, you can dereference exactly one `Root` to obtain a unique mutable reference to it.
+- If you have a _unique_ reference to the heap, you can dereference exactly one `GcRoot` to obtain a unique mutable reference to it.

 Additionally, to trigger a collection, you need a `&mut Heap`.
 This means collections may not happen while Rust `&T` or `&mut T` are held on the stack - they must not exist across a call to `collect`, and the borrow checker enforces this for us.